nomada2/grpc-dotnet/src/Grpc.AspNetCore.Web/README.md

 [gRPC-Web](https://grpc.io/blog/state-of-grpc-web/) allows gRPC to be used over HTTP/1.1 connections. gRPC-Web enables using gRPC in new scenarios:

-- JavaScript browser applications can call gRPC services using the [JS gRPC-Web client](https://github.com/grpc/grpc-web).
+- JavaScript browser applications can call gRPC services using the [gRPC-Web JavaScript client](https://github.com/grpc/grpc-web).
-- Blazor WebAssembly applications can call gRPC services using the .NET Core client.
+- Blazor WebAssembly applications can call gRPC services using the .NET Core gRPC client.
 - gRPC services can be used in environments that don't have complete support for HTTP/2.
 - gRPC can be used with HTTP/1.1 only technologies, e.g. Windows authentication.